mgree/smoosh/unspec.md

 * 2.14 unset: no such variable, function w/o -f

 If neither -f nor -v is specified, name refers to a variable; if a variable by that name does not exist, it is unspecified whether a function by that name, if any, shall be unset.

+* 4 sh: asynchronous STDIN

+When the command expecting to read standard input is started asynchronously by an interactive shell, it is unspecified whether characters are read by the command or interpreted by the shell.

+* 4 sh: history from multiple shells

+If more than one instance of the shell is using the same history file, it is unspecified how updates to the history file from those shells interact.

+* 4 sh: history removal

+It is unspecified when history file entries are physically removed from the history file.

+* 4 sh: HISTSIZE unset

+If this variable is unset, an unspecified default greater than or equal to 128 shall be used.
+The maximum number of commands in the history list is unspecified, but shall be at least 128.

+* 4 sh: HISTSIZE change

+...it is unspecified whether changes made to HISTSIZE after the history file has been initialized are effective.

+* 4 sh: MAIL message format

+If this variable is set, the shell shall inform the user if the file named by the variable is created or if its modification time has changed.
+Informing the user shall be accomplished by writing a string of unspecified format to standard error prior to the writing of the next primary prompt string.

+* 4 sh: MAILPATH message format

+The default message is unspecified.

+* 4 sh: +m terminal signals

+If the -m option is not in effect, it is unspecified whether SIGTTIN, SIGTTOU, and SIGTSTP signals are ignored, set to the default action, or caught.
+If they are caught, the shell shall, in the signal-catching function, set the signal to the default action and raise the signal (after taking any appropriate steps, such as restoring terminal settings).

+* 4 sh: vi editing mode EOF

+If end-of-file is entered other than at the beginning of the line, the results are unspecified.